Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Results on Sparse ILP Problems and the Related Work

-Due to Kratsch \cite{PolyKernelSparse}, the sparse ILP problems attain a polynomial kernalization with respect to the parameter $n + u$, where $u$ is the maximal variable range.
+Due to Kratsch \cite{PolyKernelSparse}, the sparse ILP problems attain a polynomial kernalization with respect to the parameter $n + u$, where $u$ is the maximum variable range.
 More precisely, it was shown that any ILP can be reduced to an equivalent ILP with $O(u^r \cdot n^r)$ variables and constraints with the coefficients bit-encoding length $O(\log (n u))$, where $r := \rowSparse(A)$.
-On the contrary, it was shown that if the range $u$ is unbounded, then $r$-row-sparse ILP problems do not admit a polynomial kernelization unless $NP \subseteq coNP/poly$.
+On the contrary, if the range $u$ is unbounded, then $r$-row-sparse ILP problems do not admit a polynomial kernelization unless $NP \subseteq coNP/poly$.

 There are many other interesting works about the ILP's complexity with respect to the parameter $\Delta$.
 Since a good survey is given in the work \cite{OnCanonicalProblems_Grib}, we mention only the most remarkable results.
 The first paper that discovers fundamental properties of the bimodular ILP problem ($\Delta = 2$) is \cite{BimodularVert}, due to Veselov \& Chirkov.
 Using results of \cite{BimodularVert}, a strong polynomial-time solvability of the bimodular ILP problem was proved by Artmann, Weismantel \& Zenklusen in \cite{BimodularStrong}.
-Recently, this result was generalised by Glanzer, Stallknecht \& Weismantel in \cite{ABCModular}.
-More precisely, it was shown that if the set of all the minors of $A$ consists of only at most $3$ non-zero different absolute values, then the corresponding ILP can be solved by a polynomial-time algorithm.

-Unfortunately, not much is known for $\Delta(A) \geq 3$.
+Unfortunately, not much is known for $\Delta \geq 3$.
 Very recently, it was shown by Fiorini, Joret, Weltge \& Yuditsky in \cite{TwoNonZerosStrong} that the ILP problem is polynomial-time solvable, for any fixed $\Delta$, if the matrix $A$ has at most $2$ non-zeros per row or per column.
-Previously, a weaker result, based on the same reduction, was known, due to \cite{AZ}.
+Previously, a weaker result, based on the same reduction, was known, due to Alekseev \& Zakharova \cite{AZ}.
 It states that any ILP with a $\{0,1\}$-matrix $A$, which has at most two non-zeros per row and a fixed value of $\Delta\binom{\BUnit^\top}{A}$, can be solved by a linear-time algorithm.